phuhk/vdctesting/OpenWeatherClient/README.md

 4. Launch `OpenWeatherClient.xcworkspace` and press `Run` button.

 ## Checklist
-1. [x] Programming language: Swift is required, Objective-C is optional.
+1. [x] Programming language: Swift.
-2. [x] Design app's architecture (recommend VIPER or MVP, MVVM but not mandatory)
+2. [x] Design app's architecture: MVVM
 3. [x] UI should be looks like in attachment.
 4. [x] Write UnitTests
-5. Acceptance Tests
+5. [] Acceptance Tests
 6. [x] Exception handling
-7. Caching handling
+7. [] Caching handling
-8. Accessibility for Disability Supports:
+8. [] Accessibility for Disability Supports:
-9. Entity relationship diagram for the database and solution diagrams for the components, infrastructure design if any
+9. [] Entity relationship diagram for the database and solution diagrams for the components, infrastructure design if any
 10. [x] Readme file includes